kstrikis/chatgenius3/docs/TECH-STACK.md

 ### **Linting & Code Quality**

 - **[ESLint](https://eslint.org/)**
-  - A pluggable linting tool for identifying and fixing problematic patterns in JavaScript and TypeScript code, ensuring code quality and consistency.
+  - A pluggable linting tool for identifying and fixing problematic patterns in JavaScript and TypeScript code.
+  - Features a custom `enforce-logging` rule that enforces consistent logging practices across the codebase.
+  - Includes strict TypeScript checks and naming conventions.

 ### **Development & Deployment**